cioccarellia/billing-protector/README.md

 I've been implmenting by myself on every app of mine a complex and different security scheme each time.
 Then I decided to put everything together and to realize this project of crucial importance for someone's business, in parallel with [CryptoPrefs](https://github.com/AndreaCioccarelli/CryptoPrefs).
 Remember that a skilled hacker will always find a way to crack your code.
 This library is a harsh barrier that will stop the 99% of the other kiddies.

+### Bulletin
+At the end of December 2018, Lucky Patcher 8.0.0 was released, along with the possibility to randomize package name and make the app invisible from google play store and other defense systems.
+The 5th of January, BillingProtector 1.1.0 update introduces support for custom package parameter matching and comes along with the ability of detecting every lucky patcher installation

 # Setup
 BillingProtector uses [jitpack](https://jitpack.io/#AndreaCioccarelli/BillingProtector) as package repository.
 To use it you need to add that line to your project build.gradle file: